Agencies Responsible for regulating drones in the Republic of Estonia

 - Respect the ‘Lennuameti peadirektori (üldkorralduslik ettekirjutus nr 33)’. as well as the ‘Majandus-ja taristuministri määrus nr 24 (nr 923/2012)’.

-- Be registered on a national level and possess a flight permit in addition to an Aerial Work Certificate.
+- Registered on a national level and possess a flight permit and an Aerial Work Certificate.
 Maintain third-party liability insurance with a minimum coverage of EUR 1 million.